 Rent and utilities don’t automatically hurt your credit score when you miss payments, which is good news.
-When making a plan for how to improve your credit score when you’re in debt, though, everything counts.
+When making a plan for improving your credit score for mortgage, everything counts.
 Reporting these payments can make a huge difference, especially over time!

 How can I improve my credit score?

-Ok, now that we know what impacts your credit score, let’s look at how to improve your credit score when you’re in debt.
+Ok, now that we know what impacts your credit score, let’s look at how to improve your credit score for mortgage.

 Check your credit report